jwhiteman/lucidsimple-blog/_posts/2016-01-31-exunit-cheat-sheet.md

 process_name |> Process.whereis |> Process.alive?
 {% endhighlight %}

-It would probably be worth your time to check out all the <a href="http://elixir-lang.org/docs/v1.1/elixir/Process.html" target="_blank">cool things</a> that Process can do when you get a chance.
+It would probably be worth your time to check out all the <a href="http://elixir-lang.org/docs/v1.1/elixir/Process.html">cool things</a> that Process can do when you get a chance.

 <a href="#toc">back to the top</a>